 This is likely due to the effort involved in getting to the beach and the fact that it’s so quiet.

 I noticed that the beach itself was really clean and well-kept.
 The waters were also super calm and it’s safe to swim in the water which is always warm.

 Expect swaying palm trees and crystal clear waters however you should be aware that the sand isn’t super white.

-The sand is a little darker than what you would normally be used to in the Caribbean.
+The sand is definitely a little darker than what you would normally be used to in the Caribbean.